The Year of Billy Miller

 The Year of Billy Miller, by Kevin Henkes, traces the simple ups and downs of life as a second grader.
 Billy Miller starts his year worried that he won’t “be smart enough for second grade.”
-Over the course of the year he learns that he’s fine, flourishing in fact, as he navigates problems in and out of school.
+Yet, over the course of the year, he learns that he’s fine- flourishing in fact, as he navigates problems in and out of school.

 Billy Miller’s best friend Ned, his sister Sal, his Papa and Mama, his teacher Ms. Silver and his classmates all manage to make his life interesting and creative.
 Billy uses his natural kindness and good humor to grow and turn ‘the Year of Billy Miller’ into a triumph.